sarr38725/Real_state_management_System-Team3-/README.md

 - CORS enabled

 ### Storage
-- Supabase Storage for property images
+- Local file system for property images (backend/uploads/properties/)

 ## Key Features Implementation

 ### Image Upload System
-- Images are uploaded to Supabase Storage
+- Images are uploaded to backend server using Multer
+- Files saved to backend/uploads/properties/
 - Unique filenames generated for each upload
-- Public URLs stored in MySQL database
+- Image paths stored in MySQL database
+- Served as static files via Express
-- Fallback to placeholder images if no images uploaded
+- Fallback to placeholder if no images uploaded

 ### Database Tables
 - `users` - User accounts with roles